ThamerAyachi/holbertonschool-shell/io_redirections_and_filters/README.md

 			.
 Based on the the /etc/passwd file

 23-empty_casks -> finds all empty files and directories in the current directory and all sub-directories.

+24-gifs -> lists all the files with a `.gif` extension in the current directory and all its sub-directories.